Tuesday, October 1, 2013

 as I skip my feet,

-and sleep soundly now
+wag my tail and sleep soundly now

 sunshine streaming in,

-Spring has come,
+Spring has come, let’s re-begin.

-(Written on September 2nd, 2013, at 1.30 pm with a fresh and beautiful solitary late-lowering Daphne.
-It had exquisite fragrance, soft pink frosted star-like petals and healthy foliage.)
+Written on September 2nd, 2013, at 1.30 pm with a fresh and beautiful solitary late-lowering Daphne.
+It had exquisite fragrance, soft pink frosted star-like petals and healthy foliage.

 Nine hours later Poppy was in great pain with a cyst, she lay on my tummy all night long barely moving, she happily ate egg for breakfast, and then gently died nineteen hours after this verse came to us.